ghcjs/cabal/Cabal/doc/developing-packages.markdown

 `c-sources:` _filename list_
 :   A list of C source files to be compiled and linked with the Haskell files.

+`js-sources:` _filename list_
+:   A list of JavaScript source files to be included in the GHCJS output.

 `extra-libraries:` _token list_
 :   A list of extra libraries to link with.